Chris Randone Pokes Fun At ‘The Bachelorette’s’ Jed Wyatt

 Before we begin this beautiful wedding, is just like to thank everyone who took time out of their busy lives to come and celebrate.
 I’d like to thank ABC for supporting our relationship since we got engaged in paradise with always being there for us every single day.
 I’d like to thank the handlers whom I’ve grown great relationships with them and were always there to help no matter if it were a pedialyte or grabbing my bags.
 To every producer Todd, Ryan, Megan, Eddie, Peter, Bill, and everyone I’m not naming.
 Each of you guiding me on a path of really learning about myself which has molded the man I am today.
 To Elan, thank you for getting the goofy story out of me that began the bachelor path of giving me a chance on the show.
 To Megan the boss ass bitch of ABC who helped plan this wedding with ease and took all the stress off our shoulders.
 To Chris for officiating and putting your trust into us to make this beautiful wedding happen.
 To Becca & Tia, thank you for supporting and being there knowing we didn’t have some good moments in the past but to move forward and show you’re support just shows the type of women you are.
 To my friends and family, thank you for supporting me and always being there for me whenever I need a phone call, a text, or a shoulder to cry on.
 Lastly, to my wife, thank you for inspiring me.
 Thank you for being a strong independent woman I adore.
 Thank you for having my back.
 Thank you for being the best friend anyone could have.
 And thank you for transforming me in the man I am today.
 This was a moment I’ll never forget.
 Love, Chris

-The comment section of the tweet was mixed in terms of reactions.
-Some users supporting it while others thought it was unfair to keep dragging Wyatt through the mud after he’s already apologized.
+The comments section of the tweet was mixed in terms of reactions.
+Some users supported it, while others thought it was unfair to keep dragging Wyatt through the mud after he’s already apologized.

 “I’m not a fan of Jed at all but what was the point of this post?
-That’s just mean when you don’t need to be,” one Twitter user wrote calling Randone out.
+That’s just mean when you don’t need to be,” one Twitter user wrote, calling Randone out.